postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 ### Simulating a back-end with Postman's mock servers

 Delays on the front- or back-end make it difficult for dependent teams to complete their work efficiently.
-Postman's mock servers can alleviate delays in the development process.
+Postman's mock servers can alleviate those delays in the development process.

 Front-end developers can create a mock server to simulate each endpoint and its corresponding environment in a Postman Collection, before sending the actual request.
 Developers can view potential responses, without spinning up a back end.